sav-che/TL-2/Authors/Flörke (Floerke), Heinrich Gustav {std. Flörke} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 262](https://www.biodiversitylibrary.org/item/103834#page/284/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 262](https://www.biodiversitylibrary.org/page/33259766) of TL-2 Suppl.
 VII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Floerke, Heinrich Gustav {std.
 Flörke}|first entry]] for this author

 ### Author

 \* Flörke \[Floerke\], Heinrich Gustav (1764-1835), German theologian and botanist (lichenologist), born 24 Dec 1764 in Altenkalden \[Alt-Kalen\] (Mecklenburg), studied theology at the Univ. of Bützow, teacher in Göttingen, rector in Kittendorf 1794, studied medicine from 1797 in Jena, prof. of zoology, botany and natural history, Rostock Univ.
-1816, died 6 Nov 1835 in Rostock. (*Flörke*).
+1816, died 6 Nov 1835 in Rostock.
+**Abbreviated name**: *Flörke*

 #### Herbarium and types